AngelPedroza/printf/README.md

 .Dd 10/28/19               \" DATE
 .Dt man_printf      \" Program name and manual section number .Os AngelP DavidO
-.Sh NAME                 \" Section Header - required - don't modify .Nm _printf
+.SH NAME                 \" Section Header - required - don't modify .Nm _printf
 .Nd This line parsed for whatis database.
-.Sh SYNOPSIS
+.SH SYNOPSIS
 #include "holberton.h"
 .Pp
 .Nm
 .Arg (const char *format, ...)
-.Sh DESCRIPTION          \" Section Header - required - don't modify The
+.SH DESCRIPTION          \" Section Header - required - don't modify The
 .Nm
 program produce outputs according to specific formats.
 It writes the output under a control of one or more format specifiers that tell how subsequent arguments are converted for output